 A Paramedic must first be an EMT.
 Ideally, an EMT will work for 1-year prior to apply for Paramedic School to gain additional patient contacts and experience.
 The EMT will then apply to a Paramedic Program.
 The applicant must take an EMT test, Psychological Test (MMPI), general college placement test.
 The applicant must then appear before the Paramedic Review Board.
 This is an interview process that is conducted by the school.
 The Paramedic Review Board is made up of EMS Educators, State EMS Consultant, EMS Administrators, Paramedics and a Representative from a local hospital.
 The board then grades the applicants and an appropriate number of students are accepted into the program.

-Paramedics are professionals Licensed by the State of Tennessee.
+Paramedics are healthcare professionals licensed by the State of Tennessee.
 On completing training they must sit for a nationally standardized test to become licensed.
 They are also required to complete continuing education to keep their license.

-Paramedics may work: a ground ambulance, air ambulance (fixed or rotor wing), Emergency Department, industrial, fire department, some law enforcement agencies, some clinic settings, perform screening physicals, and other job opportunities.
+Paramedics may work in a variety of settings: a ground ambulance, air ambulance (fixed or rotor wing), Emergency Department, industrial work, fire department, some law enforcement agencies, some clinic settings, perform screening physicals, and other job opportunities.

 What is a Critical Care Paramedic?